 - How is endometriosis diagnosed?

-- What medications are available to treat endometriosis?
-Is there a medication that can improve my symptoms?
+- What medicines treat endometriosis?
+Is there a medicine that can ease my symptoms?

 - Will endometriosis affect my ability to become pregnant?